aVileBroker/react-boiler-cli/README.md

-To run, simply install the package globally, and run it in the directory where you want to initialize your project!
+Simply run it in the directory where you want to initialize your project!
-`yarn install react-boiler-cli -global`

-`react-boiler-cli`
+`npx react-boiler-cli`

 What you get by default: